 However, some Oklahoma City property management companies also charge a whole host of other fees.
 Here are some examples of those fees: releasing fees if the tenant’s renew their lease, a lease preparation fee, service fees, maintenance administration fees, etc.

 The OKC property management agreement should also specify how the late fees are distributed.
 Do they go to the owner?
+What are the responsibilities of a property manager?
 Are they split between the owner and property management company?
 Do they all go to the property management company?

 #2.
 How are rents, security deposits, and reserve funds handled by the OKC property management company?